• Postgraduate Certificate in Learning and Teaching (University of Stuttgart, Germany)

 Scheibler, E., Weinandy, R. & R. Gattermann: Social categories in families of Mongolian gerbils.
 Physiology & Behavior.
 81: 455 – 464 (2004).

-Scheibler, E. & E. Waiblinger (in press): The Mongolian gerbil (Meriones unguiculatus) as a pet.
+Scheibler, E. & E. Waiblinger (2018): The Mongolian gerbil (Meriones unguiculatus) as a pet.
 In Companion Animal Care and Welfare – The UFAW Companion Animal Handbook.
 Ed.
 J. Yates.
 Blackwell Publishing, Oxford, UK

 Scheibler, E.: Circadian entrainment by non-photic interspecific stimuli.
 In Circadian rhythms: Biology, Cognition and Disorders.
 Ed.
 L. GOLOVKIN and A. MALISZKEWICZ.
 Nova Publishers, New York, USA (2011).